justeat/openrasta-hosting-owin/README.md

 }

 ````
-Now you are can start creating you hosting platform using the Microsoft.Owin hosting nugets (console, service, IIS).
+Now you can start creating your hosting platform using the Microsoft.Owin hosting nugets (console, service, IIS).
 See code link below for an example https://github.com/justeat/openrasta-hosting-owin/blob/master/src/OpenRasta.Owin.Console/Program.cs

 Using a custom dependency resolver